kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(3\) The sponsor has furnished final “as constructed” plans, unless otherwise agreed to by the Administrator.

-\(c\) Based upon the final inspection, the final audit, the plans, and the documents and supporting information required by §151.57(a), the Administrator determines the total amount of the allowable project costs and pays the sponsor the United States' share, less the total amount of all prior payments.
+\(c\) Based upon the final inspection, the final audit, the plans, and the documents and supporting information required by [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.57   Grant payments: General.|§151.57]](a), the Administrator determines the total amount of the allowable project costs and pays the sponsor the United States' share, less the total amount of all prior payments.

 ### §151.65   Memoranda and hearings.